yokoffing/filterlists/README.md

 # Block Content with Fewer Rules

+## Selectively Disable Cosmetic Filters

+One way to improve performance without compromising security or privacy is to [disable cosmetic filtering](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering).
+Cosmetic filtering (aka element hiding) stops ads and other nuisances on the page; it only affects how the website looks.
+Toggling it off when you don't need it will **reduce the [workload on your device](https://github.com/gorhill/uBlock/wiki/Doesn't-uBlock-Origin-add-overhead-to-page-load%3F) while still blocking unwanted network requests**.

+For sites where uBO seems unnecessary (e.g., pages with no ads), [turn off](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering) cosmetic filtering for the site.
+This will still protect you from security and privacy risks (network requests) but reduce overhead to page load.

 ## Optimized Lists

-If you want to save CPU and memory resources on your device, you can use some alternative lists that have fewer filters than the built-in ones. uBO can handle more than 300k filters, but you might not need that many rules to block unwanted content effectively.
+uBO can handle 300k+ filters, but you might not need that many rules to block unwanted content effectively.
+You can use some alternative lists that have fewer rules than the built-in ones if you want to save CPU and memory on your device.

-[AdGuard](https://github.com/AdguardTeam) provides filterlists that are [optimized](https://github.com/AdguardTeam/FiltersRegistry#filters-optimization) by removing rules that are rarely used.
-The optimization process relies on the [statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics) of how often AdGuard users apply different rules, which they can choose to share.
+[AdGuard](https://github.com/AdguardTeam) provides filters that are [optimized](https://github.com/AdguardTeam/FiltersRegistry#filters-optimization) by removing rules that are rarely used.
 These lists are designed to be lighter and faster but still maintain high standards for content blocking.
+The optimization process relies on the [statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics) of how often AdGuard users apply different rules, which they opt-in to share.

 (The rule counts shown below are when compared to their regular list in uBO.)